WillsWebsites/WillsWebsites/README.md

 # Will's Websites
 ## Hello!
 Welcome to Will's Websites.

-There are three main subpages on the website: Projects, Meet Will, and Contact
+There are three main subpages on the website:
 - [Projects](#projects)
 - [Meet Will](#meet-will)
 - [Contact](#contact)